Matthew 26

 [37] And having taken Peter and the two sons of Zebedee, He began to be sorrowful and distressed.

-Comments Matthew 26:37 The Lord takes these disciples with Him to build up their faith for the work that will come later in life.
-They need this time with the Lord.
-Remember this verse about the sons of Zebedee (See Matthew 4:21); one will perish.
-It is written that one will be killed (See Acts 12:2); this time spent with the Lord will help the brother left behind.
+Comments Matthew 26:37 The Lord took these disciples with Him to build up their faith for the work that would come later on in life.
+They needed this time with the Lord.
+Remember this verse about the sons of Zebedee (see Matthew 4:21).
+One will perish; it is written that one will be killed (see Acts 12:2).
+This time spent with the Lord will help the brother.

 [38] Then He says to them, My soul is greatly grieved, even to death; remain here and watch with Me.

-Comments Matthew 26:38 This verse has proven that the Lord is truly human.
-The words to think about are “My soul”; only humans have a soul.
-Humans have souls because humans are created in the image of God, and that is why humans are not animals.
-The Lord is telling here that His soul is sorrowful; only humans have that.
+Comments Matthew 26:38 This verse proves that the Lord is a true human; the words to think about are “My soul”; only humans have a soul.
+Humans have a soul because humans are created in the image of God, and that is why humans are not animals.
+The Lord is telling us here that His soul is sorrowful, and only humans have that.
 People have reason to believe that because the Lord Jesus is not human, this torture is not as hard as humans receive.
-That is why the Word is written here: for us to know that the Lord Jesus has a soul because He is a human and knows how to be sorrowful and happy.
-The Bible talks about how much He feels sorrow; He is sorrowful even unto death.
+However, that is why the Word is written here for humans to know that the Lord Jesus has a soul because He is a human and knows to be sorrowful and happy.
+This verse tells us how much sorrow He feels; His soul is sorrowful even unto death.

 [39] And having gone forward a little, He fell upon His face, praying and saying, My Father, if it is possible, let this cup pass away from Me.
 Nevertheless, not as I will, but as Thou.

-Comments Matthew 26:39 This verse has proof of the conversation between the Father and the Son and also shows obedience: the Son will do according to the Father’s will.
-We should take this as an example: the obedient Son, as children obey their parents.
-You have an example as a follower of the Lord; do as your Lord of life has done.
+Comments Matthew 26:39 Here is the proof of the conversation between Father and Son, but it also shows the obedience: the Son will do according to the Father’s will.
+The humans should take this as an example: the obedient Son, as children obey their parents.
+You have an example as a follower of the Lord, so do as your Lord of life has done.

 [40] And He comes to the disciples, and finds them sleeping, and says to Peter, In this way, were you not able to watch with Me one hour?

-Comments Matthew 26:40 All the believers can think of applying this verse to themselves first.
-Use this verse: if you call yourself a believer, but day after day you do not stay in prayer to read the Word and put the shield of the Lord to protect your soul, when something goes wrong, and you accuse God for not protecting you, think first how much you are in tune with the Spirit of the Lord, and don’t come to accuse the Lord that the Lord did not protect you.
-The Lord never asks anyone to do a hard job for themselves; just read and meditate on the teaching to strengthen the soul.
-The soul needs food as well, not only does the body need food, but eternal food is in front of you, the Bible.
+Comments Matthew 26:40 This verse itself, all the believers can think it through for themselves first.
+If you call yourself a believer, but day after day you don’t stay in prayer and read the Word of God to put the shield of the Lord to protect your soul, when something goes wrong, and you accuse God, for not protecting you, use this verse to think first how much you are in tune with the Spirit of the Lord, and don’t come to accuse the Lord, that the Lord did not protect you.
+The Lord never asks anyone to do a hard job for themselves; just read and meditate on the teaching of the Lord to strengthen the soul.
+The soul needs food as well, not just the body needs food, and eternal food for the soul is in front of you: the Bible.

 [41] Watch and pray, that you enter not into temptation; the spirit indeed is willing, but the flesh weak.

-Comments Matthew 26:41 "The spirit indeed is willing, but the flesh is weak," just because the Bible talks about something that you cannot see, do not use that to be your excuse that you are too tired to read or pray.
-The spirit can glorify the Lord at all times if you keep your heart busy and think of the Word always, not of the body to be tired.
-The heart will always glorify the Lord if your mind does not keep thinking of excuses for not doing, and use the excuse of the body tired, and give reason to your own heart that you have done enough.
-Let the inner part of you glorify the Lord always.
+Comments Matthew 26:41 “The spirit indeed is willing, but the flesh weak.”
+Just because the Bible talks about something that you cannot see, do not use that as an excuse that you are too tired to read or pray.
+The spirit can glorify the Lord at all times if you keep your heart busy and think of the Word at all times, and do not think of the body being tired.
+The heart will always glorify the Lord if your mind does not keep thinking of excuses for not doing, and use the excuse of your body being tired, and give reason to your own heart that you have done enough.
+Let the inner of you glorify the Lord at all times.

-[42] Again for a second time having gone away, sf>He prayed, saying, My Father, if this cannot pass away, except I drink it, Thy will be done.
+[42] Again for a second time having gone away, He prayed, saying, My Father, if this cannot pass away, except I drink it, Thy will be done.

-[43] And having come again, sf>He found them sleeping, for their eyes were heavy.
+[43] And having come again, He found them sleeping, for their eyes were heavy.

 [44] And having left them, having gone away again, He prayed a third time, saying again the same word.

-Comments Matthew 26:44 Notice how, in a short period of time, the Son of God goes and prays alone three times in a row.
-The Son of God Himself goes and prays alone; He connects with the Father.
+Comments Matthew 26:44 Notice that, in a short period of time, the Son of God goes and prays alone three times in a row.
+The Son of God Himself goes and prays alone.
+He connects with the Father.
 He is human as well.
-In the situation that He is in, He is physically tired and weary with sorrow of soul, but He still overcomes and goes and stays in prayer.
+In the situation that He is in, tired body, weary in sorrow of soul, He still overcomes and goes and stays in prayer.
 The Lord has shown that it is important to stay in prayer.

 [45] Then He comes to the disciples, and says to them, Sleep finally, and take your rest; behold, the hour is at hand, and the Son of Man is betrayed into the hands of sinners.